gautamksaharia/pFLE/README.md

 # pFLE
-# Simulation of ion Cyclotron wave under Pertubation
+# Simulation of ion Cyclotron wave under Perturbation

 A Physics-Informed Neural Network to simulate bright soliton of the perturbed Fokas Lenells Equation using PyTorch.